ucscode/project-verse/README.md

 	Temp::register(null, $homepage);
 ```

-Now if you write the above code into the index file of your project, when ever people visit www.domain.com, the will see "Welcome to the homepage".
+Now if you write the above code into the index file of your project, when ever people visit www.domain.com, they will see ***"Welcome to the homepage".***

-Example - www.domain.com/account
+##### Example - www.domain.com/account

 ```php
 <?php